-CCSN is establishing a Prostate Cancer Advisory Council to help direct our work on behalf of prostate cancer patients and their families.
-Several prostate cancer survivors have already become members of this Council, and we invite you to join them.
+CCSN has an established Prostate Cancer Advisory Council to help direct our work on behalf of prostate cancer patients and their families.